Today, you’re going to learn everything you should know before purchasing a term life insurance policy.

 20 years might seem like a long time when you are young, but it is really only a relatively small portion of time when you look at it from different perspectives.

-The other reason why a 30-term policy is the better buy is because you can also cancel it anytime before the expiry of the policy if you no longer need the coverage.
+The other reason why a 30-term policy is the better buy is that you can also cancel it anytime before the expiry of the policy if you no longer need the coverage.

 If you need more coverage later on in life, you can opt to buy a second policy for a smaller amount and for a shorter term.
 This approach allows you to always have the coverage you need.